 (5) A settlement conference will be conducted in camera.

-(6) Unless the parties otherwise agree, a member presiding over a settlement conference will return to the parties any documents provided in accordance with Rule 16(2).
+(6) Unless the parties otherwise agree, a member or case manager presiding over a settlement conference will return to the parties any documents provided in accordance with Rule 16(2).

 (8) With the consent of the parties, a settlement conference may be converted into a hearing and the presiding member may receive evidence and render a decision as if designated as a single member panel to hear an appeal.

 17. (1) The chair may direct that an appeal be heard by a panel consisting of

 (2) The decision of a single member panel or of a majority of members on a panel is the decision of the board, and in the case of a tie, the decision of the panel chair governs.